 The vision for this initiative is to have as many infants as possible receive human milk.
 In addition, facilities should address equity among the populations they serve.

-Screening women for substance use presents opportunities for health care providers to improve the care of women and infants.
-For women, screening can identify women who need services and begin discussions on how women can prepare for delivery.
+Screening birthing people for substance use presents opportunities for health care providers to improve the care of birthing people and infants.
+For birthing people, screening can identify birthing people who need services and begin discussions on how birthing people can prepare for delivery.